hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/51__shrImallalitAlAlitaH.md

 >  I see that you've already replied to others, so I am taking the liberty
 > to respond to this mail.
 >
-​That's OK.
+That's OK.
 You know the reason to request for hold.
 If that is not there, you are free to proceed.
-​

-> ​I
+> I
 >>>  can give the benefit of doubt while you can doubt the benefit given.
 >>>
->> ​Basically, the doubt stays.
+>> Basically, the doubt stays.
 So, we are not at any conclusion.
 That's fine and favourable.
-​

 > You may do that, but it's not enough for those who know that he always
 >> emphasised on 'knowing AtmA', and not anything else.